Maine767/Maine767/ReadMe.md

 ## :wave: Hi, there!

-I'm python analyst-developer in Fintech/E-com.
+I'm python analyst-developer with experience Fintech/E-com.

 How to contact me: Just send email to mainetspv@gmail.com